 Jim Hopson came on board in 2005 as the Roughriders’ first Chief Executive Officer and over the past eight plus years, fans have seen many changes on and off the field.
-The changes and a focus on excellence in all areas of the operation have seen the Riders reach the Grey Cup three times in the last six years, winning the 2007 Grey Cup championship.
+The changes and a focus on excellence in all areas of the operation have seen the Riders reach the Grey Cup four times in the last seven years, winning the 2007 and 2013 Grey Cup championships.
 A new level of expectations has been set and Jim is focused on building long term stability with championship level football supported by strong business acumen.

 There has been a renewed focus on community involvement by the club and a significant number of players are now working in and making Saskatchewan their year round home and being very involved in the community.
 Jim leads by example as he and his wife Brenda spend numerous hours in the provincial community speaking to community groups, at charity events, and presenting to business groups.

 Off the field the Riders continue to excel as a business and achieve record profits.
 Over the past few years, the organization has won Paragon Awards for both marketing and community involvement; been named as one of Saskatchewan’s Top 100 companies: selected one of Saskatchewan’s Top 20 Employers; a regional winner for Most Admired Corporate Culture; and an Honorary ABEX Award Winner.
 These have all been steps in achieving the level of excellence Jim desires for the organization.